 The same data-change scenario, headless:

---open-pr/--no-pr to force either way) — it needs an actual git remote to push to, which a scratch directory doesn’t have. --strict is the CI gate: any flagged contradiction fails the run with exit code 14, instead of silently proceeding.
+--open-pr/--no-pr to force either way).
+It needs an actual git remote to push to, which a scratch directory doesn’t have. --strict is the CI gate: any flagged contradiction fails the run with exit code 14, instead of silently proceeding.

 A minimal scheduled-ingest job looks like: